What’s more stressful than prepping for back to school? Meeting your new students and their families!

 You can create your own Meet the Teacher Stations or save time and check out the different themes of Meet the Teacher Stations that I have created.
 You can see them HERE.

 AND I have a FREEBIE for you!
 This Rainbow Meet the Teacher Letter Template makes it easy to create a simple and sweet letter for your new students and their families.
-It’s perfect to have on your students’ desks for Meet the Teacher Day!
-Click the image below or HERE to grab your free copy.
+It’s perfect to have on your students’ desks for Meet the Teacher Day and the first day of school!

 For a great strategy to manage challenging behaviors, read 4 Tips to Managing Challenging Behavior and learn one of my favorite parts of my classroom.